haacked/haacked.com/_posts/archived/2004-12-08-bandwidth-gobbling-rss-aggregators-foiled.aspx.markdown

 ---
 layout: post
-title: "Bandwidth-gobbling RSS aggregators: foiled!"
+title: 'Bandwidth-gobbling RSS aggregators: foiled!'
 date: 2004-12-08 -0800
 comments: true
 disqus_identifier: 1717
 categories: []
+redirect_from: "/archive/2004/12/07/bandwidth-gobbling-rss-aggregators-foiled.aspx/"
 ---

 This is great!
 Rather than wait for all the RSS Aggregators to properly use the If-Modified-Since header, implement it on the server instead via an IP address and User Agent combination.
 Now your first thought is